andreastclair/andreastclair.github.io/_posts/2015-06-08-making-the-terminal-purr-in-the-time warp.md

 layout: post
 title:  "Making the Terminal Purr in the Time Warp"
 date:   2015-06-08
+excerpt: In reality, the terminal isn't as scary as I thought.
+It should be called "the kitten" instead.
 ---
 Time is flying by so quickly.
 When I'm coding, hours pass like minutes.
 I'm convinced that there's some unexplored time warp going on here, but everyone is too focused on their code to really notice.
 Or blink.
 Or eat.
 Or sleep.
 Or remember what day it is.
 We haven't stepped into design much yet, but I know that when we do, the hours will only get shorter.
 I can't wait!
 Who needs sleep when your mind won't turn off anyway, right?